-The signs that someone is gaslighting you are things that also make for a toxic work environment.
+The signs that someone is gaslighting you at work are also things that make for a toxic work environment.

-The gaslighter will chip away at your confidence and possibly even turn others against you, even telling people you are the one who is lying.
+They may even turn others against you by telling people you are the one who is lying.

 The worst thing is that all that stress, negative feelings, and emotional turmoil will spill over into the rest of your life.

 “Bosses shape how people spend their days and whether they experience joy or despair, perform well or badly, or are healthy or sick.
 Unfortunately, there are hoards of mediocre and downright rotten bosses out there, and big gaps between the best and the worst.” ― Robert I. Sutton.

 How to recognize gaslighting at work

 It is important to recognize the difference between being the victim of gaslighting and not having the best boss.